-The rink, skipped by William Hope, one of our outstanding players, representing the Club in the 1951 Scottish Championships reached the final and played at Queens Park, Glasgow, while the 1960 rink won the Border Association Championship.
+The rink, skipped by William Hope, one of our outstanding players, representing the Club in the 1951 Scottish Championships reached the final and played at Queens Park, Glasgow, while the 1960 rink of Tom Hutchison, W Currie, W Hope and Laing Robson won the Border Association Championship.

 At the annual general meeting in 1958 only 11 members were present, and by 1963 the total number of members had dropped to 24, but a lifebuoy was at hand in the shape of the weekly lottery.
 After much argument and heart searching, at the 1964 annual general meeting the momentous decision was taken to open the green on a Sunday for a trial period of one year, and in the following year it was decided to become members of the Border League.
-Success smiled on the Club immediately, for in the same year the league flag and cup came to Jedburgh.
+Success smiled on the Club immediately, with the league flag and cup coming to Jedburgh in 1966.

 In November 1964 it was agreed that Sunday bowling would be brought in for a trial period of 1 year.